aquarium and pond answers, information, articles, resources

 For basic economical removal of chlorine in aquariums and ponds (this product is available in 32 oz pond use sizes)

-AAP SHIELDEX;
+AAP SHIELD-X/SHIELDEX;

 AAP Shieldex Slime Coat Aquarium Water ConditionerAAP Shieldex is a product originally created by Aquatronics that has been brought back by AAP.